artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 ```

-`applyResolution` eventually sets `squareState` for this square and other internal state.
-(And possibly not only for this square.
-If `Action` is `'castle'`, it involves 4 squares changing state: King's `from` and `to`, and Rook's `from` and `to`!)
+`applyResolution` effects internal state, including `squareState` for this square.
+(And possibly others.
+If `Action` is say, `'castle'`, it involves 4 squares: King's `from` and `to`, and Rook's `from` and `to`!)

-Based on `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece thicken and color its drop shadow indicating the possible capture, etc.
+Reacting to changes in `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece pulse slightly larged with a colored drop shadow indicating the possible capture.

 ## **Reactive UI**

-To implement such responses, and render state changes generally, we use the fantastic [`mobx`](https://mobx.js.org/) library.
+To implement such responses, as well render state generally, we use the fantastic [`mobx`](https://mobx.js.org/) library.
 Among other great qualities, it's very conducive to Domain Driven Design since it doesn't impose itself on the architecture.
-Unlike with other state management solutions, the thing is handled simply and transparently.
-For example, there is not notion of a 'Store' per se: any objects or even individual fields of objects can be tracked as `observable`.
-Just implement the domain, making relevant things `observable`, and the UI will rerender properly.
+Unlike with other state management solutions, its whole approach is simplyemphasizes simplicity and transparency.
+There is not notion of a 'Store' per se: any objects or even individual fields of objects can be tracked as `observable`.
+Just implement the domain, making relevant things `observable`, and the UI will render properly.

-This involves beautifully little code.
+And this involves wonderfully little code.
 We just wrap a component in `observer`, dereference our `observable`s, and things just work.
-No store, no reducers, (...well, yes actions, but they're simpler and make more sense)
+No store, no reducers, (...well, yes 'actions', but they're simpler and make more sense)

 For example, a `Square` above has two `observable` fields, `occupant` and `squareState`.
 When either of them is changed by the Core, any `SquareComponent` that dereferences them gets rerendered.